Turns out that particular saying isn’t even in the Bible. Honest.

 Don’t get me wrong.
 I have nothing against spiritual turn of phrase.
 I’m a cradle Catholic after all.
 Semi-lapsed and with Buddhist leanings, but still.
 My knee automatically bends into a genuflection whenever I have to enter a pew or you know, row on a plane, and I’m well versed in holy hand jives.
 I’ve even read a good chunk of the Good Book thanks to 16 years in Catholic school and the nuns and priests who made sure we remembered what we read by hook or by (shepherd’s) crook.

-Yet never once did it occur to me that someone clever came up with that phrase as a way to con special needs parents into thinking that having a child with special needs is some kind of blessing.
+Yet never once did it occur to me that someone came up with that saying as a con.
+As a way to pull the wool over special needs parents’ eyes.
+As a prettily worded pat on the back that has us thinking a child with special needs is some kind of blessing.
 Because Lord knows we hear that message over and over and over again.

 Not the disability.

-Not sure how one fits with the other, but I like to think by “providing the way of escape,” God is giving us an “I got your back” shout out.
+Not entirely sure how one led to the creation of the other, but I like to think by “providing the way of escape,” the Big Man Upstairs is giving us parents an “I got your back” shout out.